-The Epiphany takes place on January the 6th and celebrates the date of the visit of the Magi to the infant Jesus.
-On this day the three Wise Men arrived from the East, guided by the Star of Bethlehem, bearing gifts for the divine infant.
-In France, it is on 6 January that the Wise Men figurines in the nativity scene are placed around baby Jesus; in the lead up to this date, they were either hidden or being gradually moved closer and closer to the stable.
-French people also celebrate the Epiphany by eating the “galette des rois” (Kings’ cake) ceremoniously!
+Epiphany in France takes place on January the 6th.
+It celebrates the date of the visit of the Magi to the infant Jesus.
+On this day the three Wise Men arrived from the East, guided by the Star of Bethlehem, bearing gifts for the divine Infant.
+In France, it is on 6 January that the Wise Men figurines in the nativity scene are placed around baby Jesus.
+In the lead up to this date, they were either hidden or being gradually moved closer and closer to the stable.
+French people also celebrate the Epiphany by eating the “galette des rois” (Kings’ cake) with great ceremony!

-The Bible relates the story of the Wise Men’s visit to Jesus in Matthew 2: 1-12:
+Epiphany finds its origins in the Bible.
+The Gospel of Matthew relates the story of the Wise Men’s visit to Jesus in chapter 2, verses 1-12:

 (from The Message)